PowerCyberTraining/powercybertraining.github.io/pct/modules/03/intro.md

-# Building and solving optimization problems with advanced tools
+# Optimization and Electricity Market

 ## Overview: An example of a power system optimization problem